rmace001/Final-Project-Search-Engine/README.md

     - Allow user queries through a search bar and submit button
     - Display ranked list of .edu web page documents
   - Limitations
-    - We wish to modify the Embedded JavaScript file (.ejs) to search for the matched words in a query and only highlight those
+    - We wish to modify the Embedded JavaScript file `FrontEnd/views/s.ejs` to search for the matched words in a query and only highlight those
     - The only way to access the virtual cluster is directly through the host running the virtual machine

 # Compiling and Running Instructions
 - Web Crawler
-    - When running the python web crawler (`multi-threading.py`), the text interface walks you through a number of crawling options
+    - When running the python web crawler `multi-threading.py`, the text interface walks you through a number of crawling options
     - See web crawler section under "The Crawling or data collection strategy" for the various options of web crawling
 - Converting to `json` Format
     - running `html_to_json.py` takes the `data/` folder and outputs `data.txt`